jgrossp/jgrossp/README.md

 Hi, my name is Jessica Grosskopf.
-I'm a Developer at BTG Pactua, working with Apex - LWC !
+I'm a Developer at BTG Pactual, working with Apex - LWC !
 I love learning new trends T.I (Python, A.I, ML, LWC, Webservices, Front-end), and writing about it in Dev.to Passion - TDD, API, Web Services, Data!
 Also, I enjoy hiking and traveling and discovering new places, feeling more of nature and I had a passion with clouds/Sky .